louis-tru/quark/docs/CURRENT_WORK.md

 Active work has moved from broad CAPA architecture into iOS/backend validation and mobile CPU/performance hardening on `master`.

+## 2026-07-10 Android Vulkan Foundation

+The Android Vulkan backend is being rebuilt from its previous empty shell.

+- Android builds with `use_gl=0` now select `Qk_ENABLE_VULKAN`, compile the Vulkan backend, and link `libvulkan`.
+- The first backend layer creates the Vulkan instance, Android surface, graphics/present device queue, swapchain, image views, render pass, framebuffers, command buffers, and two-frame fence/semaphore synchronization.
+- The initial command path can clear and present a swapchain image.
+Ordinary color/image/AASide graphics pipelines and Vulkan texture/vertex upload are the next implementation layer; current draw hooks are placeholders and must not be treated as completed rendering support.
+- CAPA is deliberately disabled in `VulkanRender` for this stage.
+- `gen_glsl_natives.js` now emits embedded SPIR-V tables in `vk_shaders.h/.cc`, providing the shader-module input for the upcoming basic graphics pipelines.

+## 2026-07-11 Scroll Physics Refresh

+The old scroll momentum path amplified render-thread stalls because it measured touch velocity from asynchronous callback execution time and squared that velocity to predict a destination.
+Touch points now retain platform event time (Android `AMotionEvent`, iOS `UITouch`, and Linux XInput time), and `ScrollView` estimates release velocity from a bounded recent sample window with an explicit velocity cap.

+Scroll interaction now uses a viewport-relative nonlinear rubber band outside the bounds.
+Release motion uses one frame-rate-independent physics task: exponential inertial decay inside the bounds and a damped spring after crossing the bounds.
+This preserves velocity through the transition and removes the old stop-then-ease-back rebound.
+Frame integration is capped at 1/30 second so a slow frame cannot produce a large physics jump.

 ## 2026-07-10 Android/iOS Mobile Hardening

 Current mobile validation status: